Good Days and Bad Days

 A common struggle for anxiety sufferers during recovery is the seemingly constant cycle between what are felt as good and bad days.
 To add to the bewilderment, there is often no apparent reason for the change.
-After one, two or more good days you may wake up the next with tension, a headache, low mood or other symptoms you typically experience in anxious times.
+After one, two or more good days you may wake up the next with intense anxiety symptoms again.

 What Happens